matthurne/griddle/README.md

 # Extension/Customization

+## Column Name / Value Transformer

+Sometimes, the column names or values that you want when processing aren't exactly what is present in your file.
+For example, you may want to trim whitespace from data cell values, or treat column names in a case-insensitive manner.
+To accomplish this, set a transformer using the `setColumnNameTransformer` or `setValueTransformer` methods on `TabularDataSource`.
+For common cases, you can use pre-written transformers provided by the `Transformers` class.

 ## ExcelCellMapper

 Excel cells are actually rather complex.
 They have different types, can contain formulas, have styles, have a presentation format, etc.  To control how [Apache POI](http://poi.apache.org/) `Cell`s are converted into `String`s, implement the `ExcelCellMapper` interface and provide an instance to the `HSSFTabularDataSource`/`XSSFTabularDataSource` constructor.